 Bucks County Parole Violations Lawyer

-Parole is a mechanism which permits the release of a prisoner before completing the length of their sentence.
+Parole is a mechanism which permits the release of prisoners before the length of their sentences are completed.
 The basis of this release is a calculus of time already served coupled with good behavior while incarcerated.
 Parole Boards convene periodically to discuss the case of prisoners after requisite durations of a sentence have been completed.
-At this parole hearing, the board will determine whether the individual has demonstrated a correction in behavior which indicates they are no longer a threat to society and warrant an opportunity at early release.
-This release does, of course, come with conditions and can be reversed, accordingly.
+At this parole hearing, the board will determine whether the individual has demonstrated a correction in behavior which indicates he or she is no longer a threat to society, and warrants an opportunity at early release.
+This release does, of course, come with conditions, and, accordingly, can be reversed.

 How Does Parole Work?

 Parole may be granted under specific conditions.
-These are essentially settings of the paroled individual’s continued release.
+These are essentially requirements for the paroled individual’s continued release.
 They may include:

-- Regularly scheduled communication with a parole officer
+- Maintaining regularly scheduled communication with a parole officer

 - Applying for and maintaining employment